 Favourite jewellery to give:

-Definitely our necklaces personalised with names
+Our necklaces personalised with names

 , words and dates.
 Many of my friends and family have their own and it’s so rewarding to see how often they wear them and how nice they look.

 Among the most meaningful pieces I’ve given is a necklace to my cousin to celebrate her engagement, with her name, her fiancé (now husband’s) name and their wedding date.
-And after losing my dad very suddenly, I gave each of my aunts a commemorative necklace of interlocking rings, each ring stamped with the initial of each sibling, to represent that they would forever be connected.
+And after losing my dad very suddenly, I gave each of my aunts a commemorative necklace of linked rings, each ring stamped with the initial of each sibling, to represent that they would forever be connected.
 It's very comforting to see how often my aunts wear their necklaces, keeping my dad close.

 Favourite piece to wear: